ovspianist/quartz/content/notes/Restaurants I recommend.md

 [[Bone Daddies Soho]] for thick Tonkotsu ramen and garlic on the table.

+[[Nostimo Mediterranean Gastronomy]] or [[Yamas Greek Cuisine]] for amazing Greek food, great price and welcoming owners.

 ## Any more to offer?
-*There are here for special reasons, could be authenticity, price, creativity, or quality of services.*
+> *There are here for special reasons, could be authenticity, price, creativity, or quality of services.*

 [[Shujie Hotpot London]] for authentic Sichuan style hotpot, services might be bad and a bit expensive.

+[[Punjab]] for Madras curry and tasty naan.